-In the-Table 7, almost all severe drought years in the historical documents correspond to low precipitation years in the reconstructions.
+In the Table 7, almost all severe drought years in the historical documents correspond to low precipitation years in the reconstructions.

 But one case, the year 1883, is an exception.
 It was recorded as "severe drought in Baotou and Hohhot".
-However, in two tree-ring reconstructions no drought is evident.
+However, in two tree-ring reconstructions to drought is evident.
 Rainfall in WD was 100 mm corresponding to precipitation grade 3, which means "normal".
 Precipitation in LM was 169 mm, correspond to precipitation grade 2, which means "wet".
 Probably an artificial mistake was placed in the historical document.
-This possibility should be viewed with caution when using historical documents.
+This feature should be viewed with caution when we use historical documents.

-To make a better comparison we divided our precipitation reconstructions into five equally probable classes of precipitation-grades (P-grades), based on the standard described in Table 4 (Academy of Meteorological Science 1982).
-Percentages shown in the Table 4 displays that the fiequency of wet (LM: I + 2 grade=37.2%; WD: I + 2 grade=36.6%) and dry (LM: 4 + 5 grade=36.3%; WD: 4 + 5 grade=38.5%) is larger than the normal ones (LM: 3 grade= 26.5%; WD: 3 grade- 24.9%).
-In the WD region the frequency of dry years is higher than that of vet and normal years, since WD is 120 km northwest of the LM sites I thus is more sensitive to monsoon front related precipitation.
-In another words, the stronger monsoon the more rainfall and the weaker monsoon the less rainfall.
+To make a better comparison we divided precipitation reconstructions into five equally probable classes, precipitation-grade (P-grade), based on standard described in Table 4 (Academy of Meteorological Science 1982).
+Percentage in the Table 4 displays that the frequency of wet (LM: 1 + 2 grade=37.2%; WD: 1 + 2 grade=36.6%) and dry (LM: 4 + 5 grade=36.3%; WD: 4 + 5 grade=38.5%) is larger than the normal ones (LM: 3 grade= 26.5%; WD: 3 grade= 24.9%).
+In the WD region the frequency of dry years is higher than that of wet and normal years, since WD is 120 km northwest away to LM sites, it is more sensitive to monsoon front related precipitation.
+In another words, the stronger monsoon, the more rainfall and the weaker monsoon the less rainfall.
 In such an environmentally sensitive transition region, 120 km can make a big difference in response to strong or weak monsoon front variation.

 Table 7.
-The correspondence between reconstructed low precipitation fiomFebruary to early July (or mid July) and documented drought years
+The correspondence between reconstructed low precipitation from February to early July (or mid July) and documented drought years

-From the observation records, we know that the range of precipitation from February to mid-July in the LM region is about 50-354 mm with an average of 154 mm, but in the more west WD area the range of February to early-July precipitation is only 47-180 mm, with a mean of 103 mm.
-WD region receives much less precipitation than LM, since WD site is at the far northwestern margin of the EASM.
+From the observation records, we know that the range of precipitation from February to mid-July in LM region is about 50-354 mm, and the average is 154 mm, but in the more west WD area the range of February to early-July precipitation is only 47-180 mm, and mean is 103 mm.
+WD region receives much less precipitation than LM, since WD site is in the far northwestern margin of the EASM.
 This is just the major feature of the EASM climate in its margin regions.
-Despite of similar trends of the two curves, the absolute precipitation amounts are different.
+Despite two curves display similar trend, but the precipitation amount are different.

-We then calculated the correlation coefficients between the historical dryness/wetness (W/D) indices and precipitation grades (P-grade) for the different time intervals.
+We then calculated the correlation between the historical dryness/wetness (WID) indices and precipitation grade (P-grade) for the different time intervals.
 The correlation between them is likely to be higher step-by-step.
-For example LM sites reach 0.47 after 1879 (N=101, 1879-1979, p<0.0001).
+For example LM sites reach 0.47 after is this a pection Leading? pretty long

+1879 (N=101, 1879-1979, p<0.0001).
-Comparison Between tree-ring derived Precipitation Reconstructions and the Other Summer Monsoon Front Related Precipitation Reconstructions in North China and reconstructions, which originate come from the environmentally sensitive zone, in another words, monsoon margin zone as well.

-Dunde Ice Cap Accumulation series
+Comparison Between Reconstructions and the Other Summer Monsoon Front Related Precipitation Reconstructions in North China and Dunde Ice Cap Accumulation From West China

-The movement of the EASM front, to a certain degree, reflects periods of strong and weak intensities of the Asian Summer Monsoon in the past.
-Thus it is very important to determine whether our reconstructions resented in this paper contain regional or local climatic signals.
-Therefore we compared them to two other annually resolved precipitation
+The movement of the EASM fi-ont, to a certain degree, reflects strong weak of the monsoon in the past.
+Thus it is very important to determine whether our reconstructions in this paper have regional or local climatic signals.
+We here compare them to other two annual-resolution reconstructions, which come from environmentally sensitive zone, in another words, monsoon margin as well.

-One is from the northern Helan Mountain (NHL), 400 km to the west of our study area.
-The rainfall reconstruction, May to July precipitation reconstruction from this site is based on ring-width indices of Chinese pine (Pinus tabulaeformis) tree-ring index and covers the period 1726 to 1997 (Liu et al. 2004).
-The other series is from Baiyinaobao (BYAB), 600 km east of LM in Inner Mongolia (Liu et al. 2003).
-The total precipitation from April to early July (July 10) in the growing season at this site was Constructed using Picea koraiensis tree-ring width data.
+One is from northern Helan Mountain (NHL), 400 km away in the west of our study area.
+The rainfall reconstruction, May to July precipitation, from this site is based on Chinese pine (Pinus tabulaeformis) tree-ring index from 1726 to 1997 (Liu et al. 2004).